 The company should also have at least one secretary who also ordinarily resides inside Singapore.
 Moreover, the company should have one registered office in Singapore and the company should have at least one shareholder who is either a corporation or an individual.

-In order to open a bank account in Singapore, the company must disclose the beneficial owner and most of the private banks in Singapore have very strict prerequisites for
+In order to open a bank account in Singapore, the company must disclose the beneficial owner and most of the private banks in Singapore have very strict prerequisites for full filling minimum balance.

 Additionally, the potential client should visit the bank in Singapore personally before opening the bank account for verifying their identity.